 Most people encounter stress at least occasionally.
 Some, however, face chronic stress, which can lead to drug or alcohol abuse.
 During Stress Awareness Month, individuals are encouraged to seek treatment before they develop a more serious issue such as drug dependency.
-Here is a little about this annual event, including information on how you can get involved.
+Here is some information about this annual event, including how you can get involved.

 What is Stress Awareness Month?

-Held in April each year, the event was first observed in 1992.
+First observed in 1992, Stress Awareness Month occurs every year in April.
 The International Stress Management Association (ISMA) first established it, but multiple other groups have become involved over the years.
 Those who observe it include health centers, schools, churches, and community organizations.

-These groups will provide information on things such as how to recognize stress and resources for gaining control of it.
+These groups will share information on topics such as how to recognize stress and provide resources for gaining control of it.
 Individuals are also encouraged to talk with others about their stress and to seek help from an anxiety treatment program if necessary.

 How Can I Get Involved?